Kauri is under threat

 We have taken significant steps to reduce the spread of kauri dieback in the Waitākere Ranges and Hunua Ranges regional parks.

 A number of higher risk tracks in the Hunua Ranges Regional Park are also closed and from 1 May 2018 a Controlled Area Notice is also in place across the native forest area of the park.
 A list of these tracks and campgrounds can be found below.
-Further information and status of tracks.

 Sign up to our newsletter to keep informed on kauri dieback and the latest park closures and openings.